What can the combination of an MBA and an MPS in Real Estate do for you?

 The MBA provides sound base in all the functional areas of business-accounting, finance, economics, marketing, operations management, strategy, and leadership.
 Building on these, the program enables individuals to strengthen their leadership ability, as well as to add specialized knowledge in entrepreneurship, sustainable global enterprise, consulting, and other areas.

-Cornell graduates benefit from one of a huge, loyal, engaged network of alumni who share knowledge and open doors for one another.
+Cornell graduates benefit from a huge, loyal, and engaged network of alumni.
 The Cornell Real Estate Council is one of the largest university-based networks of real estate professionals in the world.
 Entrepreneurship@Cornell and its affiliated Cornell Entrepreneur Network provide opportunities to connect with colleagues and acquire cutting-edge knowledge.

 Apply to Johnson.

 Apply to Cornell's Baker Program in Real Estate.